-- Six (6) student representatives to present to judges, and their teacher to supervise. - Presentation materials for the science component. - Arduino coded Prototype for demonstration. - Engineering device to be tested and judged. - Dynamic spreadsheet and prepared answers to seen questions. - Access to the Zoom link that will be sent to the school contact teacher on an iPad, Tablet, mobile device or similar to allow judges to view prototypes. - Access to the Zoom link on a device that can share science presentation content and/or the mathematics spreadsheet.
+- Six (6) student representatives to present to judges, and their teacher to supervise. - Presentation materials for the science component. - Arduino-coded Prototype for demonstration. - Engineering device to be tested and judged. - Dynamic spreadsheet and prepared answers to seen questions. - Access to the Zoom link that will be sent to the school contact teacher on an iPad, Tablet, mobile device, or similar to allow judges to view prototypes. - Access to the Zoom link on a device that can share science presentation content and/or the mathematics spreadsheet.

-Each school will be allocated a total on 1 1⁄2 hours for their official judging timeslot, during which they will complete all assessment for the Regional Showcase event.
+Each school will be allocated a total of 1 1⁄2 hours for their official judging timeslot, during which they will complete all assessments for the Regional Showcase event.
 Students and their teacher will be required to be logged into the Zoom meeting for the duration of the judging timeslot.

-In the event of a tie within a region, the overall task (Required Task 6) will be used to determine the winner.
-This needs to be available from the date of checkpoint 3, until the STEMIE Final date, via the online link supplied from the school.
+In the event of a tie within a region, the Overall Summary Report will be used to determine the winner.
+This needs to be emailed to STEMIE@unisa.edu.au before the Regional Showcase Judging timeslot occur

-STEM Innovation Experience
+STEM Innovation Experience Task Information

-Task Information